Wyntuition/jekyll-now/todo/02-work-internal.md

 - Plan:
     1. Tools for us and showcase: portfolio ss (who did what on github) w/Vue
-    1. How to get in front of business prospects more reg (like our dev meetups) - surface our docs like white papers, etc to BD folks to have complete resources - i.e. search microservice, and sees our literate, past projects, people, talks, tools, etc.
+    1. How to get in front of business prospects more reg (like our dev meetups) - surface our docs like white papers, etc to BD folks to have complete resources - i.e. search microservice, and sees our literate, past projects, people, talks, tools, etc. Tag artifacts, etc.

 Appraisal, 1.2018